 by Harvey A Stevens of Weedsport, NY.

-The Second Generation of Stevens Decoy Collectors (1980-2020) comprised of Charles Hickey, George Thompson, Peter Bartlett, Phil Mott and Dr. Peter Muller.
+The Second Generation of Stevens Decoy Collectors (1980-2020) comprised of Charles Hickey, George Thompson, Peter Bartlett, Phil Mott, and Dr. Peter Muller.
 I was lucky to have met each of them and been schooled by most of them.
 The Hickey collection was broken up and sold privately between 1988 and 1989.
 The Thompson decoy collection, with 17 Stevens Decoys, was sold at Decoys Unlimited in July 1990.
 Most of the Stevens Decoys went to the remaining Second Generation; giving Ted Harmon a record sale event.
 The Bartlett collection was scattered over several auctions between 2013 and 2018.
-It’s been wonderful to see at least a few Stevens Decoys at nearly every auction.
+It’s been wonderful to see at least a few Stevens Decoys at nearly every major decoy auction.
 It’s been a decade of fun for Stevens collectors.
 In November 2019, the Mott collection started coming to auction.
 The Mott mallards were my favorite Stevens decoys – so much that I placed them on the cover of my Collector’s Edition Tenth Anniversary Dust Jacket in 2014.
-Phil said I'd be able to buy the mallards privately when the time came, but that promise was rescinded after Phil passed away.
+Phil said I'd be able to buy the mallards privately when the time came, but that promise was rescinded by his heir after Phil passed away.
 I wasn’t surprised – these things never work out…well, maybe not…“never”.

 The last surviving member of the great Second Generation of Stevens Decoy Collectors, was Dr. Peter Muller, who passed away on July 8, 2019.
 The Muller collection is a legacy - renowned for its quality and scope.
 Ray Egan, a renowned folk art and decoy collector, first introduced the Mullers to Stevens Decoys.
 Every Stevens Decoy collector owes a bit of gratitude to Mr. Egan and the Mullers pay it graciously.
 Ray is still active and highly revered.
 I think of him as is the "Indiana Jones" of decoy collecting.
 Ray helped the Mullers collect the best Stevens Decoys from the First Generation and a few never seen before.
 As a result, the Muller collection contained the largest and most extraordinary collection of Stevens Decoys and related ephemera ever assembled.
 Over several decades, Dr. Peter Muller nearly consolidated the best decoys from the First and Second Generation into his own collection (except those of Phil Mott).